What does a Life Enrichment Manager do?

 How to become a Life Enrichment Manager?

-- Develop skills: Focus on skills like event planning, communication, and leadership.
+- Develop necessary skills: Focus on enhancing skills like communication, organization, and creativity.
+These are crucial for designing engaging activities and coordinating events.

 How long does it take to become a Life Enrichment Manager?